-(armpit) temperature of $100 \square$ F greater; These symptoms, accompanied by behavior changes or other signs or symptoms of illness, until medical evaluation indicates return to the center.
+Diarrhea Exclude until diarrhea has resolved or is controlled (contained in diaper or toilet).
+Should a child experience temperature of 100-degree F greater; These symptoms, accompanied by behavior changes or other signs or symptoms of illness, until medical evaluation indicates return to the center.
 Should a child have a fever as indicated above, the parent will be called to pick them up immediately.
-The child may return to school 24 hours AFTER the fever is
+The child may return to school 24 hours AFTER the fever is gone.